Montserrat (mountain): Geology

 Montserrat is formed of conglomerate that was originally deposited in a fan delta at the margin of the Ebro Basin, part of the foreland basin to the Pyrenees, during the middle Eocene.
 The conglomerate was derived from the uplifting Catalan Coastal Ranges to the southeast of the basin and the clast type is dominated by Triassic sedimentary rocks.
 The fan had an original size of between 100 and 150 square kilometres.
 The resistance of the Montserrat conglomerate to erosion compared to the rest of the fill of the Ebro Basin explains its current mountainous nature.

 The dominant clast lithology in the conglomerate is limestone and the sequence is cemented by calcite.
 The presence of so much carbonate in the rock has led to the formation of typical karst landforms, such as cave systems and karst towers.

 Namesakes

 In 1493, Christopher Columbus named the Caribbean island of Montserrat Santa Maria de Montserrate, after the Virgin of Montserrat.
 Again, in 1606, the Spanish expedition of Luis Vaéz de Torres charted Mount Ernest island in the Torres Strait as Santa Maria de Montserrate, due to its relatively high peak.

-Also Monserrate is a 3,152 m high mountain that dominates Bogotá's downtown which has a church built in 1650 over the ancient Muisca sacred mountain and that includes a funicular and an aerial lift similar to the ones at Montserrat.
+In Bogotá, the Monserrate mountain (3,152 m high) has a funicular and aerial lift similar to those at Montserrat.